Module One - Intuition, Intention & motivation

 Others feel the same happiness when I receive from them, that I feel when I give to them.

 When you speak to yourself, it does have an affect on your body, even if your head doesn’t believe it at first.
 As your body accepts the information, because you repeat it, your body will relax and in time your head will accept it as well!
 It’s a feedback loop.
-Talking to yourself is good!
+Talking to yourself is good magic!

 How to make a clear intention